-Vanitas Stage 2 and Stage 3 run flush with one another, and you’ll be forced to do both if you lose, so it’s important to keep Stage 3 in mind while you’re doing Stage 2 should you lose.
+Vanitas Stage 2 and Stage 3 run flush with one another, and you’ll be forced to do both if you lose, so it’s important to keep Stage 3’s particulars in mind on later attempts, especially if you experience it and then lose.
 I think the key factor here is to make sure you have full health before taking Vanitas onto his final health bar, since he might end the second phase at any point from that point on, and once phase three starts you (gulp) aren’t able to heal any longer.
 Now that’s just playing mean!

 So, Phase 3.
 This is unusual, and believe it or not seems to set a precedent, because DDD’s final boss has a similar last-second rule shift.
-I’ve already complained about last-second rule shifts like this in KH1 and KH2, but BBS isn’t quite in the same league: it’s trying to work with established mechanics, but it doesn’t explain that it’s doing so, which can lead to a great deal of confusion.
+I’ve already complained about last-second rule shifts like this in KH1 and KH2, but BBS isn’t quite in the same league: it’s trying to work with established mechanics, but it doesn’t explain how or even that it’s doing so, which can lead to a great deal of confusion.
 Here’s what’s happening: Vanitas is losing, so he uses the χ-blade to shatter his and Ven’s shared Station of Awakening / heart.
-Having done this, the two of you begin to fight in the void, but here’s the part that isn’t immediately explained to you: the game has automatically engaged a D-Link.
+Having done this, the two of you begin to fight in the void (movement works normally, although that’s the first hiccup), but here’s the part that isn’t immediately explained to you: the game has automatically engaged a D-Link.
 Namely, a D-Link with Vanitas himself.

 Your objective here is to fill the D-Link’s bar to reach its finishing attack before Vanitas kills you.
 Easily the safest way to do this is to abuse Shotlocks (you have a special one here), but for those wanting a more interesting experience, I hear the D-Link’s three commands work in a rock-paper-scissors model against Vanitas’ attacks, though I’ve personally never seen much need to get into the details.
 Maybe that’s a little harsh of me, but unless you’re doing a low-level challenge, this should be managable once you get a hang of the rules.
-Now, note that when I say that, I’m almost certainly going to say similar things but with a negative reaction when it comes to DDD’s Final Boss, so maybe I’m coming at this the wrong way?
+Now, note that when I say that, I’d almost certainly say similar things when it comes to DDD’s final boss, but with a negative reaction, so maybe I’m coming at this the wrong way?
 It would serve me right.

 After completing the D-Link, Vanitas falls away from the χ-blade, too weak to maintain it any longer.
 The χ-blade falls apart, destroyed, but so does Ventus’ Keyblade.
 Vanitas falls into the void, only to be absorbed into a bright light that is revealed to be a restored Station of Awakening depicting only Ventus.
 Ven sees this with relief, only for he, too, to fade away into a shower of light.
 Ven has been destroyed, by himself, from within.